James51332/OceanSimulation/README.md

 # OceanSimulation

-A sum of sines ocean simulation built in C++.
+An FFT ocean simulation built from scratch in C++.

 ![Ocean Waves](screenshots/waves.png)